openjdk/amber-docs/site/guides/text-blocks-guide.md

         blue
         """;

-**_G5.
+### G5.
 Avoid aligning the opening and closing delimiters and the text block's left margin.
-This requires reindentation of the text block if the variable name or modifiers are changed._**
+This requires reindentation of the text block if the variable name or modifiers are changed. {#G5}

     // ORIGINAL
     String string = """